-- Remember to keep it at a low flame, allowing sufficient mixing but make sure the mixture never boils at all.
+- Remember to keep it at a low flame, allowing sufficient mixing.
+But make sure the mixture never boils at all.

-- Once a homogeneous solution is obtained, take it off from the stove and allow it to cool before using it on your sushi
+- Once a homogeneous solution is obtained, take it off from the stove and allow it to cool before using it on your sushi.

-- For longer shelf life, you can keep it in the fridge
+- For longer shelf life, you can keep it in the fridge.

-Tip: you can add a sheet of kombu to the mixture when on low heat to get an even more authentic umami flavor.
+You can add a sheet of kombu to the mixture when on low heat to get an even more authentic umami flavor.
 I chose to leave it out from this recipe because:

-- the flavor’s not for everyone
+- The flavor’s not for everyone

-- not everyone has kombu lying around.
+- Not everyone has kombu lying around